Qualcomm: 5G Is Huge, But Is Apple Sticking Around? (NASDAQ:QCOM)

 Co-Written with Elazar Advisors, LLC

 Qualcomm (QCOM) has been on a run despite the news of tensions between China and the US.
 Optimism around 5G has offset trade concerns.
-With the surge in 5G smartphones and other devices for the end of 2020 and 2021, Qualcomm can have a significant upside.
+With the surge in 5G smartphones and other devices for the end of 2020 and 2021, Qualcomm can have significant upside.

 Source: QUALCOMM Incorporated Stock Analysis & News